gammapy/gammapy/docs/irf/edisp.rst

 ---------------------------------------------------
 `~gammapy.irf.EDispKernel` instead represents an energy dispersion as a function of true energy only (:math:`E_{\rm disp}(E_{\rm reco}| E)` following the notation in :ref:`irf-theory`).
+`~gammapy.irf.EDispKernel` contains the energy redistribution matrix (or redistribution matrix function, RMF, in the OGIP standard).
+The energy redistribution provides the integral of the energy dispersion probability function over bins of reconstructed energy.
+It is used to convert vectors of predicted counts in true energy in vectors of predicted counts in reconstructed energy.

 Its format specifications are available in :ref:`gadf:ogip-rmf`.